jacksontm9/DCPS-Performance-Metrics/DCPS Attendance SQL.md

-1. Create all the tables needed for the PARCC project.
+1. Create all the tables needed for the PARCC project
     ```
     CREATE TABLE truancy_SY2017_18 (
     School_Name int,